Act 59 Listening Sessions

 The first session will provide an overview of the Draft Vermont Conservation Plan and its objectives.
 We are pleased to partner with and co-lead this session alongside the Addison County Regional Planning Commission (ACRPC).

 The following three sessions will take a deeper dive into the different pathways of Draft Objective 2: Conservation for Communities.
 Each session will be led by a different partner in different locations in Addison County to bring diverse perspectives and expertise to the conversation.
 The second session will be led by the Otter Creek Natural Resources (NRCD) Conservation District.
 The third session will again be led by the Addison County Regional Planning Commission, and the fourth session will be hosted by Middlebury Area Land Trust.
-The Fifth Session will dive deeper into Draft Objective 3: Strengthening Conservation Capacity and will be led by Middlebury Area Land Trust.

 Your participation in these listening sessions is critical to shaping the Vermont Conservation Plan.
 We encourage you to engage in discussion, ask questions, and share your feedback on the Draft Expanded Framework.
 We recognize that this initial draft has gaps, needs significant refinement, and will require thoughtful prioritization to ensure we implement the most critical actions first.